 Do you love cake?
 Do you love bread?
 I certainly do.
 But I’ve always wondered what the difference between these two items is – especially when it comes to quick bread, which has an undeniable sweetness and crumbly texture like cake.

 The main difference between cake and bread is that they use different ingredients, especially leavening agents.
 The overall nutritional content of these two food items varies greatly, too.
-Bread is typically consumed regularly, while cake is reserved for special occasions.
+Bread is typically consumed regularly, while the cake is reserved for special occasions.

 Hey!
 I’m Michelle, a self-taught baker and writing professional who loves learning more about my craft.
 I embarked on a journey to discover the differences between cake and bread, and I’m here to share my interesting findings.